The ‘Kate Effect’ And Meghan Markle: Prince Harry’s Girlfriend Changing Fashion

 With Meghan Markle and Prince Harry jetting off to a Jamaican wedding to enjoy their “first time socializing openly as a couple,” all eyes will inevitably be on the Prince and his girlfriend.
-Us Magazine writes that Harry and Meghan are in Jamaica to celebrate the wedding of Prince Harry’s best friend, Tom “Skipp” Inskip, in Montego Bay, St. James this week.
+Us Magazine wrote that Harry and Meghan are in Jamaica to celebrate the wedding of Prince Harry’s best friend, Tom “Skipp” Inskip, in Montego Bay, St. James this week.

 Prince Harry and Meghan’s wedding guest status will have both of them hoping that they won’t take away attention from the bride and groom, but the British royal family is nearly always the center of attention.
-The Daily Mail reports that this wedding will be the first step in the next stage of Markle’s relationship with royalty as she finds out just how much more intense the spotlight can become.
+The Daily Mail reported that this wedding will be the first step in the next stage of Markle’s relationship with royalty as she finds out just how much more intense the spotlight can become.

 Meghan Markle Is the Most Googled Actress of 2016 She may have only come into the spotlight in October, but Meghan Markle just beat out all…